UKHomeOffice/removal_schema/README.md

 ##### Process flow:
 - Capture the data required as described in the schema
 - Validate data with the [schema](./event.json)
-- Submit to the correct endpoint (as provided to the provider) over HTTPS/TLS
+- Submit to the correct endpoint (as provided to the provider) over HTTPS/TLS including authentication headers
 - Should an error occur submitting, queue the event, and retry the queue at `1 minute` intervals raising exceptions to the relevant support party so that it can be addressed and monitored
   - timeout should be set to 5 seconds
   - `3xx` redirects should be followed
   - should a `4xx` or `5xx` error occur,
   - consider ultimately anything (after any redirects) that result in a non `2xx` status code to be an error

 ## Heartbeat API